nabossha/news_exampleextension/README.md

 - `{newsItem.type}` contains four new types: blogText, blogImage, blogVideo or blogEvent.
 - `{newsItem.authorprofile}` has the uid of the author profile page.

-## Todo:
+## Note:

-- Fix backend list view.
-Currently list view show type "news" for the new types.
-This is a Core bug that will probably get fixed in TYPO3 6.2.11.
+The list view maybe shows type "news" for all the new types.
+This is a core bug that got fixed in TYPO3 6.2.11.
 See [#65689](https://forge.typo3.org/issues/65689) for details.
 Kudos to Georg Ringer for fixing this issue.

 ## License and Authors

 Authors: [Peter Kraume](http://github.com/peterkraume) [(@Cybersmog)](http://twitter.com/cybersmog)

+Kudos to Georg Ringer and Marco Huber for their support!

 Copyright: 2015, Peter Kraume